Tuition and fee costs for legal residents of North Carolina and out-of-state students can be found in the Tuition and Fees section of the website.

 Books and Supplies

-Students may purchase most textbooks, supplies, instruments, and other course materials from the campus bookstore.
+Students may purchase textbooks, supplies, instruments, and other course materials from the campus bookstore.
 The cost of books and supplies varies with each program.
+View more information on the Bookstore section of the website for store hours and information about ordering textbooks online.

 Student Insurance

 Durham Tech students may be eligible to purchase Community College Student Insurance (CCSI).
-Learn more about requirements, benefits, enrollment, and costs.
+Learn more about requirements, benefits, enrollment, and costs on the CCSI website(link is external).
 Durham Tech does not offer a student health insurance plan.

 The cost of insurance for students participating in Study/Travel Abroad is included in the study abroad program fees.

-Tuition refunds for credit and noncredit classes are subject to specific requirements.
+Tuition refunds for curriculum and Continuing Education classes are subject to specific requirements.
 View the Course Cancellation and Refunds procedure.
-For curriculum deadlines visit the Drop, Withdrawal, and Refund Deadlines web page.
+For curriculum deadlines visit the Drop, Withdrawal, and Refund Deadlines webpage.